-- A "knife" is defined as any device that has a pointed or sharp edge and that can be used for cutting, slicing, or stabbing. - A "firearm" is defined as and shall include, but not be limited to: any weapon (including a starter gun) which will or is designed to or may readily be converted to expel a projectile by the action of an explosive or other propellant; the frame or
+• A "knife" is defined as any device that has a pointed or sharp edge and that can

-- The definition of "destructive device" includes, but is not limited to: - any explosive, incendiary, or poisonous gas, including, but not limited to, a bomb, grenade, rocket having a propellant charge of more than four ounces. - missile having an explosive or incendiary charge of more than one-quarter ounce, mine, or - a device similar to any of the devices described herein and from which a destructive device may be readily assembled.
+- A "firearm" is defined as and shall include, but not be limited to: any weapon (including a starter gun) which will or is designed to or may readily be converted to expel a projectile by the action of an explosive or other propellant; the frame or receiver of any such weapon; any firearm muffler or firearm silencer; or any destructive device. - The definition of "destructive device" includes, but is not limited to: - any explosive, incendiary, or poisonous gas, including, but not limited to, a bomb, grenade, rocket having a propellant charge of more than four ounces, - missile having an explosive or incendiary charge of more than one-quarter ounce, mine, or - a device similar to any of the devices described herein and from which a destructive device may be readily assembled.

-Minimum and Maximum: 10 day OSS, possible recommendation to the superintendent for expulsion and possible referral to police, juvenile justice system.
+Minimum and Maximum: 10 day OSS, possible recommendation to the superintendent for expulsion\ and possible referral to police, juvenile justice system\.

-If the violation involves bringing a firearm to school, or possessing a firearm at school, it shall be mandatory to make a recommendation to the Superintendent for a 1-year expulsion.
+\If the violation involves bringing a firearm to school, or possessing a firearm at school, it shall be mandatory to make a recommendation to the Superintendent for a 1-year expulsion.
 Under federal law and Ohio law, it is also mandatory to make a referral to law enforcement for bringing a firearm to school.